 Harvesting and Storing Winter Squash

-In order to store them for months, be sure to select the ones that are blemish or bruise free.
+In order to store them for months, be sure to select the ones that are blemish or bruise-free.
 They should also have an intact peduncle (stem) of about 1-inch for squash and 3 to 4 inches for sugar pumpkins.
 If any are missing their peduncle, make sure to use them quickly.
-The concave area at the top of the squash where the stem used to be makes them susceptible to molds and fungus.
+The concave area at the top of the squash where the stem used to make them susceptible to molds and fungus.

 If you’re harvesting from your own garden, don’t handle or harvest the squash while they’re wet and don’t let the harvested fruit get wet.
 Cut the fruit from the vine (allowing appropriate stem length on the fruit) using kitchen or pruning shears, brush off any blossom still clinging to the end and any dirt chunks that might be stuck to them.
 Space them far enough apart that each fruit gets adequate air flow around it.
 The best temperature for curing is warm days between 80 to 85 degrees Fahrenheit.
 If you think nighttime temperatures are going to dip below 40 degrees or so, move your squash indoors to finish curing.
 Frost can sweeten the fruit, but it can also dramatically reduce storage life.